top of page

 • NYC high school student

 The Memorial Sloan Kettering Cancer Center is one of the leading cancer research organizations in the country.
-Their summer student program provides high school students with hands-on experience in laboratory techniques related to STEM in general and medicine specifically.
+Their summer student program provides high school students with experience in laboratory techniques related to medicine.
 You’ll conduct independent research projects and attend training sessions and lectures.
-You’ll also participate in tours designed to support your interest in the clinical side of research and fuel your curiosity for science and the medical field.
+You’ll also participate in tours designed to support your interest in the clinical side of research.
 Finally, you’ll present your research at the end of the program.
+You’ll gain valuable research training and get to work with top-notch equipment.
+You’ll also receive a stipend and develop valuable interpersonal, leadership, and public speaking skills.

 Location: New York City, New York